One of my patients recently inquired about the safety of protein powder for children. This question prompted thorough consideration.

-Having an adequate protein intake from new-born babies right into teenage years and adulthood is something that parents have to pay close attention to.
+Based on our first-hand experience, having an adequate protein intake from newborn babies right into teenage years and adulthood is something that parents have to pay close attention to.

 For the most part, children will be able to achieve these goals from the foods they eat, especially from dairy products like cheese and milk, as well as meat and some plant-based protein.